Natural Remedies & Treatments For Anxiety

 Science of Anxiety Disorders

-In general about 1 out of every 6 adults may have depression at some time in their lifetime.
-Anyone can get depressed, and depression can occur at any age and in any kind of person.
 Experiencing occasional anxiety is a normal part of life.
-But people with anxiety disorders frequently have extreme, excessive and persistent stress and fear about everyday conditions.
-Often, anxiety disorders involve repeated episodes of abrupt feelings of extreme anxiety and fear or terror that hit a peak within minutes (panic attacks).
+But individuals with anxiety disorders frequently have extreme, excessive, and persistent stress and fear about common conditions.
+Anxiety disorders often involve repeated episodes of intense anxiety and fear or dread, which hit a peak within minutes (panic attacks).

-Anxiety disorders often go hand in hand with depression.
-People who have anxiety disorders struggle with intense and uncontrollable feelings of anxiety, fear, worry, and/or panic.
-These feelings can interfere with daily activities and may last for a long time.
-These feelings can interfere with daily activities and might last for quite a while.
-You may avoid places or situations to protect against these feelings.
-Symptoms can start during childhood or the teen years and continue into adulthood.
+Anxiety disorders often go together with depression.
+Individuals who have anxiety disorders struggle with extreme and uncontrollable feelings of anxiety, fear, worry, and/or panic.
+These feelings may interfere with daily activities and might last for quite a long time.
+These feelings may interfere with daily activities and may last for quite some time.
+You may avoid situations or places to safeguard against these feelings.
+Symptoms can begin during childhood or the teen years and continue into adulthood.

-You can have more than one type of anxiety disorder.
-Sometimes stress results from a medical condition that requires treatment.
-Whatever form of anxiety you've got, treatment can help.
-Anxiety is a physiological response to some perceived threat or risk.
-It's triggered by a combination of biochemical changes in the body, the individual's history and memory, in addition to the societal situation.
-Anxiety may have numerous different causes.
+You can have more than one kind of anxiety disorder.
+Sometimes stress results in a health condition that needs treatment.
+Whatever the anxiety type one has, therapy can help.
+Anxiety is a physiological reaction to a perceived threat or risk and triggered by biochemical changes in the body, the person's history, and memory, along with the societal situation.
+Anxiety may have numerous unique causes.